shuheng-mo/Mogo/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 License.
 See [`LICENSE.md`](https://github.com/ese-msc-2021/irp-sm321/blob/main/LICENSE.md) for more information.

 <p align="right">(<a href="#top">BACK TO TOP</a>)</p>